mpv-player/mpv/DOCS/man/vo.rst

         Specify the directory to save the image files to (default: ``./``).

 ``libmpv``
     For use with libmpv direct embedding.
-As a special case, on OS X it is used like a normal VO within mpv (cocoa-cb).
+As a special case, on macOS it is used like a normal VO within mpv (cocoa-cb).
 Otherwise useless in any other contexts.
     (See ``<mpv/render.h>``.)